vamosalaplaya17/vs24alt/README.md

 This is Edin Putzu's solution for the third assignment - a management system to handle partner universities and their modules.
 Partner universities, as well as the modules, can be read, created, updated and deleted.

 Both can also be sorted by their name, either ascending or descending, and the universities can also be filtered by any combination of name, semester and ects.
+The video can be found under https://youtu.be/CgRGV7zLyzI

 # How to start the system